Solidarität gewinnt – Gerechtigkeit siegt!

 Nach dem Urteil am 11.
 Juni 2021 kritisierten internationale Prozessbeobachter*innen den Mangel an Beweisen.
 Sie kamen in ihrem umfassenden Bericht zu dem Schluss, dass das Recht der Angeklagten auf ein faires Verfahren mehrfach verletzt wurde.
 Auch die lautstarke Forderung nach einem transparenten Prozess, gestellt von über 70 europäischen Organisationen und hunderten von Einzelpersonen, wurde nicht erfüllt.

 Wesentlichen Prozessdokumente wurden für die Angeklagten nicht übersetzt, so dass sie die gegen sie erhobenen Vorwürfe nicht verstehen konnten.
-Allein deswegen gilt der Prozess eigentlich formal als formal ungültig.
-Das hinderte die Richter:innen nicht daran, die vier Angelklagten trotz fehlender Beweise für die Beteiligung an den Bränden nach einem zweitägigen Prozess schuldig zu sprechen .
+Allein deswegen gilt der Prozess eigentlich als formal ungültig.
+Das hinderte die Richter:innen nicht daran, die vier Angeklagten trotz fehlender Beweise für die Beteiligung an den Bränden nach einem zweitägigen Prozess schuldig zu sprechen.

-Das Gericht stützte die Verurteilung einzig auf die schriftliche Aussage eines angeblich nicht mehr auffindbaren Zeugen stützt.
-Seine Aussage ist jedoch voller Widersprüche ist, von Forensic Architecture und Forensis nun veranschaulich konnte.
+Das Gericht stützte die Verurteilung einzig auf die schriftliche Aussage eines angeblich nicht mehr auffindbaren Zeugen.
+Seine Aussage ist jedoch voller Widersprüche, die von Forensic Architecture und Forensis nun veranschaulicht werden konnten.
 Als Schuldige nannte der Zeuge zudem nur häufige Vornamen von Personen aus dem Lager.
 Auf dieser Grundlage nahm die Polizei dann sechs Jugendliche fest.
-Der Zeuge war bei keiner der bisherigen Gerichtsverhandlung anwesend.
+Der Zeuge war bei keiner der bisherigen Gerichtsverhandlungen anwesend.
 Es lässt sich mutmaßen, dass dem Gericht die fingierte Aussage des einzigen Zeugen durchaus bewusst ist, aber die Verurteilung der Jugendlichen in diesem politischen Schauprozess nicht gefährdet werden sollte.

 Wir fordern die EU und den griechischen Staat auf, Verantwortung für die menschenunwürdigen Lager und das daraus resultierende menschliche Leid zu übernehmen!